Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

 Choose 4 to abstract OCL from Python.

-Put Full_Model = True for using a full model or Full_Model = False for using a LoRA adapter.
+Set Full_Model = True to use the full model, or Full_Model = False to use a LoRA adapter.

-Choose version 1 or 2 for variable version.
+Choose version 1 or 2 for the version variable.

-3- Post-Processing Stage:
+## 3. Post-Processing Stage

 For abstracting UML class diagrams from both Java and Python programs, a post-processing stage should be applied to the output of the LLM4Models LLM, which includes:
-a) Splitting the output into two JSON files by executing a Python script PostprocessingUML.
+a) Splitting the output into two JSON files by executing the Python script PostprocessingUML.
-b) Drawing the generated UML class diagrams graphically using the Graphviz tool, which can be saved in PNG format by running the Python script DrawingClassDiagram.
-Three choices are available for drawing methods in the generated UML class diagrams:
+b) Drawing the generated UML class diagrams graphically using the Graphviz tool, which can be saved in .png format by running the Python script DrawingClassDiagram.

+Three options are available for displaying methods in the generated UML class diagrams:

 Methods with parameters' names and types.

-Methods with parameters' types.
+Methods with parameters' types only.

-Methods only (Default).
+Methods only (default).

 For abstracting OCL specifications from Java and Python programs, a post-processing stage should be applied to the LLM4Models LLM output by running the post-processing Python script PostprocessingOCL.
 ---